andrewacashner/hearingfaithms/chapters/chapter-3.md

 experience of actual, contemporary music---thus the spheres sing "in one choir and the other," like Spain's polychoral ensembles.

-The numbers here ("three by three, two by two, one by one") have a wide range of possible symbolic meanings, while at the most literal level (the level Padilla seizes on in his setting) it describes the number of voices in the musical texture.
+The numbers here ("three by three, two by two, one by one") have a wide range of possible symbolic meanings, while at the most literal musical level it could describe the number of voices in a musical texture.
-"Two by two" would seem to be a reference to the animals on Noah's Ark (Gn 6:9), here referring not only to the animals in the stable, but also to the whole scene as a picture of the Christian church, a symbolic connection going back to the first century (1 Pt 3:18--22).
+Theologically, "two by two" would seem to be a reference to the animals on Noah's Ark (Gn 6:9), here referring not only to the animals in the stable, but also to the whole scene as a picture of the Christian church, a symbolic connection going back to the first century (1 Pt 3:18--22).
 [@Augustine:CivitateDei, 15:26]
-"Three by three" could be the nine ranks of angelic choirs, and "one by one" could refer to humans or to Christ himself (particularly his union of divine and human in a single body).
+"Three by three" could be the nine ranks of angelic choirs, and "one by one" could refer to humans or to Christ himself, particularly his union of divine and human in a single body.
 [See the entry for the number nine in @Bongo:NumerorumMysteria; an example of the trope of the nine-rank angelic choir is the angelic canon for nine choirs of angels on the frontispiece of @Kircher:Musurgia.]